tldr-pages/tldr/pages/common/tac.md

 # tac

-> Print and concatenate files with lines in reversed order.
+> Display and concatenate files with lines in reversed order.
 > More information: <https://www.gnu.org/software/coreutils/tac>.

 - Display specific files in reversed order: